 Sydney has many beautiful surrounding suburbs.
 One of our favorites is Double Bay.
-It’s an excellent place for upscale shopping, restaurants, nightlife, and local transport links.
+It’s excellent for upscale shopping, restaurants, nightlife, and local transport links.

-If you stay here, you are not within walking distance to downtown or Sydney Opera House.
+If you stay here, you are not within walking distance of downtown or the Sydney Opera House.
 You must use local transport such as buses, trams, or even a ferry to get you across the harbor.

 - Intercontinental Double Bay

 How to get around

 Sydney and its many enclaves and surrounding suburbs have an excellent transport system.